whiskyechobravo/karboni/README.md

 Here are some of the design choices that have guided the development of Karboni:

 - Perform Zotero API requests and file IO asynchronously to minimize idle time.
-- Use SQLite as the baseline database system, reducing the need for additional dependencies (it's included in the Python standard library), but interface it through SQLAlchemy in order to support other databases as well.
+- Use SQLite as the baseline database system (reducing the need for additional dependencies), but interface it through SQLAlchemy in order to support other databases as well.
 - Since Karboni itself only needs a few simple database operations, encapsulate SQLAlchemy under a thin abstraction layer to decouple the synchronization process from the database toolkit.